RafUrera/Applying-Filters-to-SQL-Queries/README.md

 The first part of the investigation is to look for all the failed login attempts after company hours.
 To make the search specific.
 In the `WHERE` clause,  `login_time > ‘18:00’`, is used to display results for login attempts after 6pm.
 The next part of the line: `AND success = 0`, makes results only display failed login attempts.

-## Retrieve login attempts on specific dates
+## Retrieve Login Attempts on Specific Dates

 ![2](https://github.com/RafUrera/Applying-Filters-to-SQL-Queries/assets/161657613/f5f33af2-af05-4a36-b051-e60537e5a91b)

 There were suspicious logins on the date of 2022-05-09, so a closer look is needed on that day and the day before.
 To narrow down the logins for specific dates.
 The `WHERE` clause in this query would use the `=` and `OR` operation to only bring back results of only the two relevant dates for this part of the investigation.
 The filters used were `login_date = ‘2022-05-09’` and `login_date = ‘2022-05-08’`, which both only show results from the respective dates that are taken from the `log_in_attempts` table.

-## Retrieve login attempts outside of Mexico
+## Retrieve Login Attempts Outside of Mexico

 ![3](https://github.com/RafUrera/Applying-Filters-to-SQL-Queries/assets/161657613/d7bce437-146a-440a-93d8-6fe2cc92d3fd)